 - Mix everything except for the butter together.

-- Set this mixture aside for 30 minutes, then “pester” it with wet hands by digging into one side and pulling it over itself in a fold.
+- Set this mixture aside for 30 minutes, then “stretch and fold” it with wet hands by digging into one side and pulling it over itself in a fold.
 Turn the bowl and repeat it three times.

 - Set the dough aside, covered, for 8–12 hours until doubled in bulk (overnight is great)